Moisés Naím: Published books

-Naím's newest book "The Revenge of Power: How Autocrats Are Reinventing Politics for the 21st Century" was published in February 2022.
+The Revenge of Power: How Autocrats Are Reinventing Politics for the 21st Century. published in February 2022.

-Naím's book Dos Espías en Caracas ("Two Spies in Caracas") was published in Spanish in late 2018 and in English in the summer of 2021.
+Naím's book Dos Espías en Caracas (Two Spies in Caracas) was published in Spanish in late 2018 and in English in the summer of 2021.
 It is a novel of espionage intertwined with a love story.

 In 2013, he published The End of Power: From Boardrooms to Battlefields and Churches to States, Why Being in Charge Isn't What It Used To Be (2013).
 In it he argues that power has become "easier to get, harder to use, and easier to lose" due to the demographic explosion, increase in geographic mobility, and a shift in cultural norms.
 Both the Financial Times and the Washington Post named it one of the best books of 2013, and was widely reviewed.
 In 2015, it was selected by Facebook CEO Mark Zuckerberg as the inaugural book for the Mark Zuckerberg book club, a public resolution to read one new book every two weeks in 2015.

 In 2005, his book Illicit: How Smugglers, Traffickers, and Copycats are Hijacking the Global Economy was selected by the Washington Post as one of the best non-fiction books of the year; it was published in 14 languages and is the basis of a documentary produced by National Geographic Film and Television in 2010.

 Efecto Naím

 Efecto Naím is a weekly television show that offers a vision of the changing world.
-As director and host, Naím presents brief reports on surprising global tendencies and interviews political, business, media, scientific, and cultural leaders.
+As director and host, Naím presents brief reports on global tendencies and interviews political, business, media, scientific, and cultural leaders.
 It airs throughout Latin America every Sunday via DirecTV NTN24.